 Sometimes, to get straight teeth and a fantastic smile, you may need some other procedures in addition to braces or Invisalign.
 This is usually the case when you have issues like impacted teeth or severe crowding.
 At Lisa Miller Oral Facial Surgery, we can help.
 Dr. Miller and our team are experienced in working with orthodontists to bring out the best in their patients’ smiles.
-As a Birmingham oral surgeon, Dr. Miller offers a range of procedures, including orthodontic extractions, surgical uprighting, and exposing and bonding a bracket.
+As a Foley oral surgeon, Dr. Miller offers a range of procedures, including orthodontic extractions, surgical uprighting, and exposing and bonding a bracket.

 When a patient has extreme crowding, they may benefit from extractions prior to orthodontic treatment.
 This will give the teeth enough room to shift into their ideal places without putting stress on the surrounding teeth.
 Dr. Miller is an expert in orthodontic extractions and can safely and gently remove the necessary tooth, or teeth, to ensure your braces or Invisalign treatment will be a success.